Heriam/blog/content/articles/Tools/Cloud-Desktop-Based-On-MegaSync.md

 - folder synchronization among multiple devices

 As we can see, a very useful function of MEGASync is to synchronize folders among multiple devices.
 But it would become more interesting when we use it to put our desktop in the cloud.

+### HOWTO

+The configuration is very easy, just include the desktop directory for synchronization when setting up MEGASync.